A towering castle and red brick craft house make this town a little gem

-Pokepen Yokocho, a retro market, and museum, is located just next door.
-On select Sundays, throughout the month the outside street comes alive with vendors selling food and games.
+Pokopen Yokocho, a retro market, and museum, is located just next door.
+On select Sundays throughout the month the outside street comes alive with vendors selling food and games.
 On a regular day, it's still well worth visiting the small museum crammed to the rafters with Showa period (1926-1989) memorabilia.
-It includes a recreation house, barbers, and a car garage.
+It includes a recreation house, barber, and a car garage.

-When in the area you have to try local specialty tonkurimabushi — a dish of rice topped with melt-in-your-mouth pork, sweet chestnuts, and a tangy sauce.
-If you're more of a seafood lover, don't miss taimeshi (sea bream rice) inspired by the neighboring city of Uwajima, where the fish is served raw.
+When in the area you have to try local specialty tonkurimabushi, a dish of rice topped with succulent pork, sweet chestnuts, and a tangy sauce.
+If you prefer seafood, don't miss taimeshi (sea bream rice) inspired by the neighboring city of Uwajima, in which the fish is served raw.

-Take a walk through the charming streets of the Old Town area to Garyu Sanso.
-Here you can stroll through the perfectly landscaped moss covered gardens, towards the famous Garyu Sanso tea-house.
-Take time to soak up the stunning views of the Hijikawa River and the mountains beyond.
+Take a walk through the charming streets of the old town area to Garyu Sanso.
+Here you can stroll through the perfectly landscaped moss covered gardens, towards the famous Garyu Sanso Villa .
+Take time to soak up the stunning views of the Hiji River and the mountains beyond.

 In winter you can see the unusual misty cloud formations called hijikawa arashi.
 The difference between the heat and cold during the day causes mists early in the morning, which then rush down into the sea.

-Ukai cormorant fishing in the Hijikawa River is a signature summer event.
+Ukai cormorant fishing in the Hiji River is a signature summer event.
 A traditional, though almost extinct, fishing method, ukai cormorant fishing uses trained local seabirds to catch small Japanese trout ayu (sweet fish).
-The fishing typically begins at around 7.p.m at night.
-While you eat, drink and relax by the waterside、 watch as cormorant fishermen skillfully juggle several birds at once.
+The fishing typically begins at around 7.p.m.
+While you eat, drink and relax by the waterside, watch as cormorant fishermen skillfully juggle several birds at once.

-Ozu is filled with many hidden delights and a convenient base for other delights.
+Ozu is a convenient base for other attractions.
 To the north of the area sits the major city of Matsuyama filled with history and home to one of Japan's last original castles.
-To the south of Ozu is the coastal city of Uwajima, which is home to another impressive castle, but is most well known for its bullfight events that are hosted here five times a year.
+To the south of Ozu is the coastal city of Uwajima , which is home to another impressive castle, but is most well known for its bullfight events that are hosted here five times a year.